Ġgantija

-The temples are elements of a ceremonial site in a fertility rite.
-Researchers have found that the numerous figurines and statues found on site are associated with that cult.
-According to local Gozitan folklore, a giantess who ate nothing but broad beans and honey bore a child from a man of the common people.
+The temples are elements of a ceremonial site used in a fertility rite.
+Researchers have found that the numerous figurines and statues found on the site are associated with that cult.
+According to local Gozitan folklore, a giantess named Sansuna who ate nothing but fava beans and honey bore a child from a man of the common people.
 With the child hanging from her shoulder, she built these temples and used them as places of worship.

 Description and design

 The Ġgantija temples stand at the edge of the Xagħra plateau, facing toward the south-east.
 This megalithic monument encompasses two temples and an incomplete third, of which only the facade was partially built before being abandoned.
 Like Mnajdra South, it faces the equinox sunrise, built side by side and enclosed within a boundary wall.
-The southerly one is the larger and older one, dating back to approximately 3600 BC.
+The southerly one is the larger and older one, dating back to around 3600 BC.
 It is also better preserved.
 The plan of the temple incorporates five large apses, with traces of the plaster that once covered the irregular wall still clinging between the blocks.

 The temples are built in the typical clover-leaf shape, with inner-facing blocks marking the shape.
 The space between the walls was then filled in with rubble.
 A series of semi-circular apses is connected with a central passage.
 Archaeologists believe that the apses were originally covered by roofing.

-The effort is a remarkable feat when considering the monuments were constructed when the wheel had not yet been introduced and no metal tools were available to the Maltese Islanders.
+The effort is a remarkable feat considering the monuments were constructed when the wheel had not yet been introduced and no metal tools were available to the Maltese Islanders.
 Small, spherical stones have been discovered.
 They were used as ball bearings for the vehicles that transported the enormous stone blocks used for the temples.

 The temple, like other megalithic sites in Malta, faces southeast.
 The southern temple rises to a height of 6 m.
 At the entrance sits a large stone block with a recess, which led to the hypothesis that this was a ritual ablution station for purification before worshippers entered the complex.
 The five apses contain various altars.
 Researchers have found animal bones on the site that suggest the space was used for animal sacrifice.